OfficeDev/office-js-docs-pr/docs/includes/file-tutorial-excel-custom-functions.md

 4. Build the project.

     ```
-    npm run build-dev
+    npm run build
     ```

-    After running this, you will see a readout in your command prompt about the build process.
-Note that you will be using this command later to re-build whenever you make changes to your functions files.

 5. Start the local web server, which runs in Node.js.

     * If you'll be using Excel for Windows to test your custom functions, run the following command to start the local web server, launch Excel, and sideload the add-in:

     When running this command, you will see instructions to run `npm run start` however, run the below command instead:
          ```
          npm run start-desktop
         ```